Semen quality: Factors

-There are many factors that influence the sperm quality.
+Many factors influence sperm quality.
 Exposure to any of the temporary factors can cause up to a three-month delay before sperm quality returns to normal, due to spermiogenesis.

 General decline

 A 2017 review and meta-analysis found sperm counts among Western men (i.e. men in Australia, Europe, New Zealand, and North America) declined 50–60% between 1973 and 2011, with an average decline of 1.4% per year.
 The meta-analysis found no indication the decline is leveling off.
-The amount of decline among men in North America and men in Australia/Europe is similar.
+The decline among North American and Australian/European men is similar.
 The decline in sperm count among men in South America, Asia, and Africa is less than men in Western countries, though the amount of decline in these regions is uncertain.
-Reasons for the decline are not known with certainty, but it may be associated with chemical exposure, maternal smoking during prenatal development, pesticide exposure, or lifestyle changes during adulthood.
+The reasons for the decline are not known with certainty, but it may be associated with chemical exposure, maternal smoking during prenatal development, pesticide exposure, or lifestyle changes during adulthood.

 Age

 Although it is possible for men to father children into old age, the genetic quality of sperm, as well as its volume and motility, all typically decrease with age.
-In other words, older sperm are less likely to result in a successful pregnancy and, moreover, the cumulative fragmentation of sperm DNA over time increases the likelihood that a small fraction of men will pass on achondroplasia and transmit multiple genetic and chromosomal defects.
-For example, the percentage of sperm with highly damaged DNA, comet extent, DNA break number, and other comet measures has been found to be significantly higher in men aged 36–57 years than in those aged 20–35 years.
-Advancing paternal age has been implicated in a number of possible health effects.
+Advancing paternal age has been implicated in several possible health effects.
 One particularly well-studied connection is the link between advancing age and autism.
-For example, one study of 943,664 children less than 10 years old, found that, with confounding variables controlled, the risk of autism increased with increasing paternal age.
+For example, one study of 943,664 children less than 10 years old found that, with confounding variables controlled, the risk of autism increased with increasing paternal age.

 In men with a normal level of sperm production (normozoospermia), the percentage of sperm DNA fragmentation is positively correlated with age, and inversely correlated with progressive sperm motility.

-No age related effects on sperm were noted in separate control groups recruited in different geographical locations, indicating that dietary habits, lifestyle or ethnicity could play a part in the quality of sperm.
+No age-related effects on sperm were noted in separate control groups recruited in different geographical locations, indicating that dietary habits, lifestyle, or ethnicity could play a part in the quality of sperm.

 While advanced age can be a possible factor in sperm motility and health, the sperm of men below 20 years of age has likewise been linked to an increase in birth defects such as neural tube defects, hypospadias, cystic kidney, and Down syndrome.